Emergency Water Sources

 Water map.png

-Permits are available from the Shire so that we are able to monitor how much water is being used and to ensure adequate supply.
-Download the Emergency Water Supply Permit application(PDF, 422KB) and deliver the completed application with payment to the Beaufort Council Office or Avoca Community Resource Centre.
+Permits are available from the Shire so that we are able to monitor how much water is being used and to make sure there is a sustainable supply.
+Download the Emergency Water Supply Permit application(PDF, 422KB) and return the completed form with payment to the Beaufort Council Office or Avoca Community Resource Centre.

-This water is not of drinking quality.
-If you need potable water there are a number of licensed domestic water carters in the area who can be found under 'water cartage' in the Yellow Pages or online.
+This water is not drinking quality.
+If you need potable water there, are a number of licensed domestic water carters in the area who can be found under 'water cartage' in the Yellow Pages or online.

-An interactive map of bores and standpipes within the Pyrenees Shire Council that are available for fire and use following exceptional circumstances declarations is available on the Department of Environment, Land, Water and Planning's website.
+An interactive map of bores and standpipes within the Pyrenees Shire available for fire and use following exceptional circumstances declarations is available on the Department of Energy, Water, and Climate Change's website.